10 richest female tennis players in 2023

 In a career spanning over 27 years, Serena Williams has seen it all― she has fallen into the deepest of trenches and conquered the highest of peaks in the world of tennis.
 The former American ace tennis player ruled over women’s tennis in both the singles and the doubles disciplines.
 Williams retired from professional tennis in September 2022 as the most successful female tennis player and one of the most successful tennis players of all time, regardless of gender.
 A winner of 23 Grand Slam titles and the only player to have won a career Golden Slam (winning all four Grand Slam events in a single year) in both singles and doubles categories, Serena Williams is now a mother to two daughters.

 The term ‘self-made woman’ can be aptly attributed to Serena Williams.
-According to Forbes, the American female tennis star has a net worth of around USD 290 million in 2023 and was also featured in Forbes’ list of The World’s Highest-Paid Athletes in 2023 with a yearly income of USD 45.3 million.
+According to Forbes, the American female tennis star has a net worth of around USD 290 million (INR 2,404 crore approx.) in 2023 and was also featured in Forbes’ list of The World’s Highest-Paid Athletes in 2023 with a yearly income of USD 45.3 million (INR 375 crore approx.).
 That she continues to enjoy a salary in the millions even a year after retiring from professional tennis speaks volumes about the impact Serena Williams has had on the sport.

 Maria Sharapova